RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 SELECT * FROM layoffs_worksheet;
 ```

-### inserting all the rows of layoff table into new layoffs_worksheet table
+### Inserting all the rows of layoff table into new layoffs_worksheet table
 ``` sql
 INSERT layoffs_worksheet
 SELECT * FROM layoffs;
 ```

+### Creating another table to manipulate data and create extra columns

 /*creating a new table named layoffs_worksheet2 by copying clipboard>create statement
 and add one extra column named row_num*/

 ``` sql
 CREATE TABLE `layoffs_worksheet2` (
   `company` text,